matiasdim/EasyDateFormatter/README.md

 [![License](https://img.shields.io/cocoapods/l/EasyDateFormatter.svg?style=flat)](https://cocoapods.org/pods/EasyDateFormatter)
 [![Platform](https://img.shields.io/cocoapods/p/EasyDateFormatter.svg?style=flat)](https://cocoapods.org/pods/EasyDateFormatter)

+This is an easy to use Swift library extending Date class to convert your dates to string.
+Soon more utilities to format a date will be added.
+Fell free to send pull request with functionalities you consider useful.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.